 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

-The GTM Context Graph: Intelligence, not just data.
+The GTM Context Graph: Intelligence, Not Just Data

 ZoomInfo's GTM Context Graph processes 1.5B+ data points daily by combining ZoomInfo's B2B data with a customer's CRM records, conversation transcripts, email threads, and product usage data.
-The graph doesn't just record that a deal moved to Stage 3.
+The graph does not just record that a deal moved to Stage 3.
 It captures why it moved: which executive joined the last call, what questions they asked, and how those patterns compare to thousands of similar deals.

 For sales teams, this means AI-drafted follow-ups that address the specific concern raised on the last call.
 For marketers, it means plays that target accounts matching your actual win patterns.
 For RevOps, it means forecasts based on buying evidence rather than stage labels.

-Buyer Intent and Signals: Know when accounts are ready.
+Buyer Intent and Signals: Know When Accounts Are Ready

 ZoomInfo's Buyer Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 Guided Intent, exclusive to ZoomInfo, identifies topics historically correlated with deal success rather than requiring manual topic selection.